-Cream Cheese Be sure your cream cheese is room temperature so that it will cream easier and more smoothly.
-Use 2 8 oz. bricks of cream cheese.
+- Cream Cheese Be sure your cream cheese is room temperature so that it will blend easier and more smoothly.
+Use 2 8 oz. bricks of full fat cream cheese.

 - Egg.
 A room temperature egg is best so that your ingredients combine better and smoother.

-Lemon Use fresh squeezed lemon juice and lemon zest for the best flavor.
+- Lemon Use fresh lemons for juice and lemon zest for the best flavor.